 - Email Subject Line for Introduction – B2B Client Networking or Colleagues

-- What is the Purpose of Formal Job Interview – Define Interview Plan
+- What is the Purpose of a Formal Job Interview – Define the Interview Plan

 - Problem Solving Skills – Definitions, Importance, Steps, and Examples